danipernevan/isolation/research.md

 ```

 I finnaly chose the first heuristic for the following reasons:
-  - it is less cpu intensive and the algorithm can explore more nodes in the time amount to find the best solution
+  - it is less cpu intensive and the algorithm can explore more nodes in the limited time amount to find the best solution
   - it beats "improved" heursistic by folowing a path to restrict opponend moves
   - it make better move choices over second heuristic by focusing on own available moves not that much as restricting oponent moves